robotpilot/turtlebot3_wiki/docs/source/friends.rst

 Friends
 =======

 In the video, watch how TurtleBot3 can be assembled and reassembled with a few additional parts.
-The waffle plate, a biggest part in the TurtleBot3 components that can make various size and shape of robot, is consisted of several size of holes, and needs a few kind of volts and nuts to assembly.
+The waffle plate which is the biggest part among TurtleBot3 components can be assembled in various sizes and shapes, thanks to its diverse holes for bolts and nuts.

 .. raw:: html